raniereee/rsmly/README.md

 ## Description
-Webservice application to short URL.
+Webservice application to shorten URL.

-The user should input the URL to shortien, optionally him can give a specific name if available.
+The user should input the URL to shorten, optionally him can give a specific name if available, as well to specify expiration time.

 ## Applications structure